Kitten Development Stages: Must-Knows About Newborn Kitten Development

 Cats are considered kittens until about one year of age.
-Before that, though, the girl kitties can become pregnant.
+Before that, though, the girl kitties can become pregnant–it doesn’t have to be kitten season.
 It’s not unusual for the unwanted youngsters to roam, looking for someplace safe.
 That’s how we found Karma-Kat.
 He showed up in late January, just before an ice storm hit.
 At age 8 months or so, his “cute” had worn off, and somebody lost him either accidentally or on purpose.
 Their loss, and our gain.

 Cat Development Stages

 In the Northern hemisphere, intact girl kitties begin to go into heat in February, and can become pregnant as early as four or five months of age.
-Within about 63 days, new furry babies make their appearance so brace yourselves for a bumper crop of cute-icity.
+Within about 63 days, new furry babies make their appearance during kitten season so brace yourselves for a bumper crop of cute-icity.

 Kittens gain two to four ounces a week from birth to five to six months of age.
 The kitten immune system becomes fully developed by six to eight weeks of age, while the immune protection he gained from Mom begins to fade.